email: info(at)go-eu.com

 Thomas Hofmann

-You open up an US LLC and get that company approved by ANAF (Romanian tax authority) to be accepted to pay only income tax and not dividend tax.
-In the US you pay 0% tax and just 10% income tax in Romania.
-So in total 10% tax.
+You open up a US LLC and get that company approved by ANAF (Romanian tax authority) to be accepted to pay only income tax and not dividend tax.
+In the US, you pay 0% tax, while in Romania, you pay just 10% income tax.
+So, in total, a 10% tax.
 We can get that approved by the ANAF by ruling out the operating agreement of the US LLC and presenting that to ANAF properly.
-They will accept it, we have done that many times until today.
+They will accept it; we have done that many times until today.

 Leave a comment